 Apply the SEL-T400L Time-Domain Line Protection for ultra-high-speed protection of transmission lines.
 With breakthrough time-domain technology of traveling waves and incremental quantities, the SEL-T400L trips securely in as fast as 1 ms, records events with a 1 MHz sampling rate, and locates faults to the nearest tower, and monitors the line for incipient faults, recurring faults, or incipient cable faults.
 Adding the SEL-T400L to your line protection system can dramatically reduce your fault-clearing time and let you achieve the many benefits associated with speed.

-Ultra-High-Speed Tripping With Security—The SEL-T400L features a traveling-wave differential scheme (TW87) over a dedicated point-to-point fiber channel; an incremental-quantity distance element (TD21) that does not require communications; and a POTT scheme with traveling-wave (TW32) and incremental-quantity (TD32) directional elements over a digital or an analog protection channel.
+Ultra-High-Speed Tripping With Security—The SEL-T400L features a traveling-wave differential scheme (TW87) over a dedicated point-to-point fiber channel; an incremental-quantity distance element (TD21) and a POTT scheme with traveling-wave (TW32) and incremental-quantity (TD32) directional elements over a digital or an analog protection channel.
 You can achieve 1–5 ms trip times, depending on the channel, line length, and system conditions.

 Simplicity—Requiring only a few protection settings, the SEL-T400L is easy to learn, easy to apply, and easy to set.
 The relay settings require only very basic short-circuit studies, and the relay settings are greatly resilient to power system evolution and changing short-circuit levels.

 High-Fidelity Recording—The SEL-T400L provides high-resolution voltage and current recording with a 1 MHz sampling rate and an 18-bit resolution.
 You can record and analyze high-frequency transients, such as traveling waves from faults, switching events, breaker restrikes, and self-extinguishing faults.
 The SEL-T400L also streams time-stamped Fast Time-Domain Values (FTDV).
 Contact SEL to obtain a detailed format description as well as tools (such as the preliminary SEL-5611 synchroWAVe MegaScope client software) to experiment with this advanced SEL-T400L functionality.